 The Jewish Quarter

-Tickets to access some of the areas including the cemetery, Synagogues and the museum can be purchased direct from the ticket booth before entry.
+Tickets to access some areas, including the cemetery, Synagogues and the museum, can be bought directly from the ticket booth before entry.
 We visited the Ceremonial Hall, Pinkas Synagogue and the Old Jewish Cemetery.

 It was a very moving experience.
 Especially the Pinkas Synagogue.
-A simple building, very quiet with background sound of various Jewish readings being played.
+A simple building, silent with the background sound of various Jewish readings being played.
 It is a memorial to 80,000 Jewish Holocaust victims, their names written on the walls being the only decoration.

 Again, it was a very peaceful, sombre experience.